Knowledge Tools

 Examples

-# Delete by entry_id
+# Delete a single entry by id

 result = await delete_knowledge(entry_id="old-product-info")